wasix-org/cargo-wasix/doc/steps.md

 symbols, like all other platforms, are mangled!
 This means that instead of `main` you'll see `_ZN4main20h...`, very long symbol names.

-The `cargo wasi` toolchain will ensure that all Rust symbol names in the `name` section are demangled into a more human-readable form, improving the debugging experience when using native tooling.
+The `cargo wasix` toolchain will ensure that all Rust symbol names in the `name` section are demangled into a more human-readable form, improving the debugging experience when using native tooling.